fidzod/fidzod/README.md

 ## Hi there 👋

-I am a self-taught programmer and recently graduated from the University of Manchester, UK with a degree in Philosophy & RS.
+I am a self-taught programmer and graduate this year from the University of Manchester, UK with a degree in Philosophy & RS.

 I have always been passionate about computers, and I have been programming since I was 10.
 I am proficient in **Typescript**, **Odin** and **Python**.